Ultimate Pozole Rojo

 - Serve garnished with shredded green cabbage, sliced red radishes, diced avocado, sliced limes, chopped cilantro, etc. Want some crunch?
 Add some toasted tortilla strips.

-- To Make This In The Slow Cooker:Follow steps 1 and 2 as directed and then transfer everything to a slow cooker in step 3.
-Cook on LOW for 6-8 hours or on HIGH for 4-6 hours.
+- To Make This In The Slow Cooker:Follow steps 1 as directed and then transfer everything to a slow cooker to cook on LOW for 6-8 hours or on HIGH for 4-6 hours.
+Then shred the meat, add the masa harina and hominy and follow the remaining instructions.

 Nutrition